sksamuel/hoplite/README.md

 data class Config(val env: String, val database: Database, val server: Server)
 ```

-For our staging environment, we may create a YAML (or Json, etc) file called `application-staging.yaml`:
+For our staging environment, we may create a YAML (or Json, etc) file called `application-staging.yaml`.
+The name doesn't matter, you can use any convention you wish.

 ```yaml
 env: staging